 Does the Mitsubishi Eclipse qualify for discounts?

 The Eclipse comes with several standard safety features to help you lower your premium with discounts:

 - Antitheft device

 - Daytime headlights

 How reliable is the Mitsubishi Eclipse?

 - Safety.
-The NHTSA has given the Eclipse Spyder a rating of Good for crashtestworthiness with a Moderate rating for the car’s head restraints and seats.
+The 3029 Eclipse Cross was awarded the IIHS top safety pick.
+However, the NHTSA has given the Eclipse Spyder a rating of Good for crashtestworthiness with a Moderate rating for the car’s head restraints and seats.